Which Plants Can I Grow in Los Angeles?

 Los Angeles is home to the rich and famous, but is also known for its amazing Mediterranean climate.
 While many move to LA for its promise of opportunity, others fall in love with the warm weather and mild winters.
 The summers are also famously sunny, with most of the rain around this area occurring in the winter months.
 Plants that thrive in Los Angeles love basking in the warm summer sun and hate freezing winters (just like us).

 California is one of the top 10 biodiverse regions on the planet, and Los Angeles itself is considered a biodiversity hotspot due to its over 2,000 rare plant species!
 In fact, LA is the largest United States city to be deemed a “biodiversity haven” by the National Wildlife Federation, achieved through the hard conservation work of the green-minded city planners and residents.
-Through a combination of warm weather, mild winters, and a local love of nature, you can grow and find a huge variety of plants in LA!
+Through a combination of warm weather, mild winters, and a local love of nature, you can grow and find a huge variety of Los Angeles zone plants!

 Which Plants Grow Well in Los Angeles?

 Los Angeles has a very long growing season because of the warm winters, often nine or more months, depending on what part of the city you live in!
 The hot summers do come with some challenges, though, and while the summer rays are great for sunbathing, they can also burn the leaves of more sensitive plants.
 Higher-maintenance plants that need more moisture may struggle in the arid summer and will need to be able to handle droughts!
 To combat some of this, you can always install a drip irrigation system or diligently keep plants watered to keep more thirsty outdoor greenery happy and healthy.
 Mulch is another option for maintaining soil cooler during hotter months.
-Consider plants that are hardy enough to handle the cooler months, but also can stand up to the drought of the summer!
+Consider plants that are hardy enough to handle the cooler months, but also can stand up to the drought of the summer, like many of the native Los Angeles zone plants!

 Best Landscaping Plants for Los Angeles